Gwen W. Collman: Life

 In 2011, Collman was appointed by Linda Birnbaum as director of DERT.
 Collman led the implementation of many scientific programs with partners from other NIH institutes and centers and U.S. Federal agencies.
-These includes the CHEAR/HHEAR exposure resource, Time Sensitive Research Awards, the Gulf Oil, PRIME mixtures, Nanotechnology, and TARGET Consortia, and Telomeres Network to name a few.
+These include the CHEAR/HHEAR exposure resource, Time Sensitive Research Awards, the Gulf Oil, PRIME mixtures, Nanotechnology, and TARGET Consortia, and Telomeres Network to name a few.
 Collman was involved in creating and promoted the Translational Research Framework and it’s uptake by the many multidisciplinary Centers NIEHS supports to the highlight impact of NIEHS supported research.

 As acting deputy director of NIEHS, Gwen Collman, assists NIEHS and the National Toxicology Program Director, Rick Woychik, in the formulation and implementation of plans and policies necessary to carry out NIEHS missions.
 Collman works with Woychik in the administrative management of NIEHS, and speaks on behalf of the institute as appropriate.
+She became director of the NIEHS Office of Scientific Coordination, Planning and Evaluation (SCOPE) in 2022.